carpentries-incubator/python-packaging-publishing/README.md

-If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43) to get support and help incorporate your feedback better.
+# Packaging and Publishing in Python

 This GitHub repository generates the lesson website "Packaging and Publishing with Python " The lesson website can be viewed here.
 Making changes in this GitHub repository allows us to change the content of the lesson website.

 The following people are maintainers for this lesson, and are responsible for determining which changes to incorporate into the lesson:

+# Workshops

+If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43) to get support and help incorporate your feedback better.

 # Mozilla Open Leaders

-This project was a part of the Mozilla Open leaders Cohor 6 as, "Good Enough Open Source Practices for Python Data Analysis Projects."
-Through that project sprint, the goal is to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.
+This project was a part of the Mozilla Open leaders Cohort 6 as, "Good Enough Open Source Practices for Python Data Analysis Projects."
+Through that project sprint, the goal was to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.

-# Getting Started: Python Data Project
+# Getting Started

 This is to be a collaboration among scientific computing researchers and educators to develop accessible tutorial materials and minimal templates that empower researchers developing new analysis techniques to release them in formats that encourage community adoption.
 We're working open to model the practices that the lesson teaches.
 By working open, we hope to increase the impact of the templates and tutorials by encouraging learners to contribute back.